Public tenders Fintech France : How to Turn Government Contracts into Your Best Prospecting Signal

 Why Public Tenders Are a High-Intent Signal in French Fintech

-A public tender isn’t just a procurement notice.
+A public tender isn’t a procurement notice.
 It’s a declared intent to invest.
-When a French municipality, public hospital, or government agency publishes a tender for a payment management platform, fraud detection software, or digital banking infrastructure, they are telling the market exactly what they need, and roughly how much budget they have.
+When a French municipality, public hospital, or government agency publishes a tender for a payment management platform, fraud detection software, or digital banking infrastructure, it’s telling the market exactly what it needs and roughly how much it has to spend.

-- The digitisation of public finances: France’s Direction Générale des Finances Publiques (DGFiP) has been pushing agencies to modernize payment collection and accounting workflows under programs like “Chorus Pro” and the broader “Transformation numérique de l’État.”
+The digitisation of public finances has been moving fast.
+France’s Direction Générale des Finances Publiques (DGFiP) has been pushing agencies to modernize payment collection and accounting workflows under programs like “Chorus Pro” and the broader “Transformation numérique de l’État.”

-- PSD2 and open banking compliance: Public institutions managing financial flows are under increasing pressure to update their systems to comply with European directives, creating demand for Fintech vendors specializing in API-based banking and payment reconciliation.
+PSD2 and open banking compliance have added pressure on top of that.
+Public institutions managing financial flows now need to update systems to comply with European directives, which creates demand for Fintech vendors specializing in API-based banking and payment reconciliation.

-Real examples you’d find on BOAMP or Marchés Publics: a région publishing a tender for a treasury management system; a public transport operator seeking an integrated payment and ticketing solution; or a university hospital requesting a vendor for invoice factoring and supply chain financing.
+You’d find tenders on BOAMP or Marchés Publics like: a région publishing a contract for a treasury management system; a public transport operator seeking an integrated payment and ticketing solution; a university hospital requesting a vendor for invoice factoring and supply chain financing.

-Each of these is a door.
-The question is: who gets there first?
+Each of those is a door.
+The question is who gets there first.

 Explore the Public Tenders signal on Rodz →